 - A. Before the hearing, insure the hearing room is large enough and is free of outside distractions.
-Verify the duration of the room's availability. - B. Schedule short breaks for parties and witnesses to decompress. - C. Set a tone of respect to preclude hostile or intimidating tactics. - D. Control matters gently but firmly.
+Verify the duration of the room's availability. - B. Schedule short breaks for parties and witnesses to decompress.

+- C. Set a tone of respect to preclude hostile or intimidating tactics. - D. Control matters gently but firmly.
 Do not let either party take over the hearing. - E. If necessary, ask questions to clarify matters and insure you have needed information. - F. Explain that parties are to address you at all times and not other persons in the room.
 Explain that you will provide rulings on the evidence and your rulings will depend on meeting the proper legal standards in the case. - G. Do not chat with either of the parties unnecessarily other than casual greetings of welcome and reasonable concern.
 Do not have lunch with either of the parties even if asked to join them.
 Do not remain in the room with a party without other persons present.
-Merely exit to the hall where other persons are present or go to a separate room during a break, if necessary. - H. Make sure that witnesses will be directed to an area close to the hearing where they will be able to wait comfortably.
+Merely exit to the hall where other persons are present or go to a separate room during a break, if necessary.

-HINT:
+TIP:

 During the hearing take notes.
 Taking notes also makes you seem more alert and interested in the parties.
 Do not rely on a transcript being available.
 If pushed for time, and concerned that you may not get a transcript before the decision is due, consider tape recording the hearing.
-If recording, correlate your notes to the tape recording via time notations in your notes, cassette numbering, and cassette side designation or a tape counter.